SydHzf/Obsidian-Notes/Data Engineer/Normalization.md

 ___
-Database normalization is a systematic approach of organizing data in a database to reduce redundancy and improve data integrity.
+Database normalization is a systematic approach of organizing data in a database to reduce [[redundancy]] and improve [[data integrity]].
 The process involves dividing a database into two or more tables and defining relationships between the tables.
 The goal is to ensure that the database structure is efficient and that the data is stored logically.

 ### Key Concepts of Normalization